theresa77/wiggle-minimization/README.md

 The ILP optimizations can be started by executing the created JAR file *ilp-wiggle-minimisation-exec.jar*.
 The JAR takes several input parameter, which are necessary for initializing a concrete GRBModel and concrete objective function.

+The project was tested with Gurobi Version 7.0 and Gurobi Version 7.0.2.
+You might want to set your version in the pom.xml file of the subproject.

 The following parameters can be added to the run command:

 - `-Djava.library.path=/absolut/path/to/gurobi/lib`: [required] JVM command to use your native JNI gurobi library, the concrete path has to be replaced by the absolute path to the location of gurobi.jar at your local system